arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/JSF_delete_api_aqlfunction.md

 @RESTQUERYPARAMETERS

 @RESTQUERYPARAM{group,string,optional}
-If set to *true*, then the function name provided in *name* is treated as a namespace prefix, and all functions in the specified namespace will be deleted.
+ - *true*: The function name provided in *name* is treated as a namespace prefix, and all functions in the specified namespace will be deleted.
+ The returned number of deleted functions may become 0 if none matches the string.
-If set to *false*, the function name provided in *name* must be fully qualified, including any namespaces.
+ - *false*: The function name provided in *name* must be fully qualified, including any namespaces.
+If none matches the *name*, HTTP 404 is returned.

 @RESTDESCRIPTION

-Removes an existing AQL user function, identified by *name*.
+Removes an existing AQL user function or functiongroup, identified by *name*.

-In case of success, the returned JSON object has the following properties:

-- *error*: boolean flag to indicate that an error occurred (*false* in this case)

-- *code*: the HTTP status code

-The body of the response will contain a JSON object with additional error details.
-The object has the following attributes:

-- *error*: boolean flag to indicate that an error occurred (*true* in this case)

-- *code*: the HTTP status code

-- *errorNum*: the server error number

-- *errorMessage*: a descriptive error message

 @RESTRETURNCODES